gal-passi/FamAnalysis/README.md

 1. we have now replaced [FIRM](https://academic.oup.com/nar/article/47/13/6642/5523008) with [AlphaMissense](https://www.science.org/doi/10.1126/science.adg7492) precomputed scores.
 2. We have also replaced [ESM-1v](https://www.biorxiv.org/content/10.1101/2021.07.09.450648v2) inference with precomputed scores obtained from [ESM-1b](https://www.biorxiv.org/content/10.1101/2021.02.12.430858v2) as described in the study [Genome-wide prediction of disease variant effects with a deep protein language model](https://www.nature.com/articles/s41588-023-01465-0) - official GitHub repository (https://github.com/ntranoslab/esm-variants.git).
-4. The current version can run on standard CPUs and does not require direct model inference.
+4. The current version can run on standard CPUs and does not require direct model inference using GPUs.

 **The pipeline consists of 3 stages:**
 1. Create protein and mutations objects based on input data by pulling all relevant metadata from UniProtKB.